 Utilize Your Elf on the Shelf

-A few years back we wrote about how teachers could use the Elf On a Shelf in the classroom environment.
+Many teachers are using the Elf On a Shelf in the classroom these days.
 Why not use this to your advantage and get the cheeky elf to write a message on the whiteboard that requires the children to write a letter back?

-For more hints and tips, head to our blog – Elf on the Shelf Ideas for the Classroom.
+For more hints and tips, check out these cool Elf on the Shelf Ideas for the Classroom.

 Why not download and print our Holiday Postcards and get your students to write a postcard from the North Pole?
 They will need to learn about the Earth’s northernmost point, such as climate, animal life, and landscape, to make sure their postcard is as realistic as possible.